omelia-iliffe/cpx-geodesic-dome/readme.md

     * which itself is a remix of[Adafruits **Circuit Playground Express Snap Fit Mount**](https://www.thingiverse.com/thing:3878226)
 * The fantasic **Joinery: Joints for Laser Cut Assemblies** project for the joins between each triangle in the dome.
 * [**Domerama 2v geodesic dome calculater**](http://www.domerama.com/calculators/2v-geodesic-dome-calculator/)
-* Inkscape for drawing and modifing the triangles.
+* Inkscape for drawing and modifying the triangles.

 ## Components
 ### Geodesic Dome